favourdavidemeka/dangote-refinery-share-analysis/README.md

 ## The hook

 The minimum subscription for the Dangote Refinery IPO is **10 shares at ₦525 each — ₦5,250**.
-Nigerians are joking about becoming "co-owners" of the refinery.
+Everyone is joking about becoming "co-owners" of the refinery.
 As a chemical engineering student, I wanted to answer a more literal question:

 > **If I pay ₦5,250, how much of an actual oil refinery do I own — in physical units?**